Jobs apps for teens to help with how to find a job as a teenager. These are apps that pay teens as well as help them job hunt.

-Mistplay will pay you in units (which you can then redeem for free gift cards like prepaid Visa gift cards, Amazon, Google Play, Starbucks, iTunes, Nintendo, Xbox, PlayStation and more).
+Mistplay will pay your teen in units (which they can then redeem for free gift cards like prepaid Visa gift cards, Amazon, Google Play, iTunes, Nintendo, Xbox, PlayStation and more).

 Here’s How it Works:

-The app creates a list of games based on your preferences.
+The app creates a list of games based on their preferences.

 - Choose from the list of games, and install it in your mixlist.